gttotev/algo-problems/README.md

-# UVa Solutions
+# AlgoProblems

-These are my solutions for problems on UVa Online Judge, mainly in Java.
+My solutions to various algorithmic problems.

+Included are problems from:
+* UVa Online Judge
+* USACO Training and Competitions
+* CodinGame